WebAssembly/spec/spectec/test-prose/TEST.md

 Ref_ok/extern
 - the reference value (REF.EXTERN addrref) is valid with the reference type (REF ?() EXTERN) if:
-  - Under the context s, the reference value addrref is valid with the reference type (REF ?() ANY).
+  - the reference value addrref is valid with the reference type (REF ?() ANY).

 Ref_ok/sub
 - the reference value ref is valid with the reference type rt if:
-  - Under the context s, ref is valid with the reference type rt'.
+  - ref is valid with the reference type rt'.
   - rt' matches rt.

 Val_ok